Before going over the terms, it’s important to understand what annuities are and what they do...

 You may also hear annuities being referred to as immediate or deferred: What’s the difference?

-Deferred— A deferred annuity has an accumulation phase between the date the contract is issued and the date you begin receiving income payments.
-During this phase, your funds grow depending on the type of annuity.
+Deferred — A deferred annuity has an accumulation phase between the date the contract is issued and the date you begin receiving income payments.
+During this phase, your funds have the potential for growth depending on the type of annuity purchased.

 In some cases, an annuity could have a modified flexible premium where multiple payments can be made but only for a set amount of time after the contract’s inception date.